-Today marks a historic moment, as the Environmental Protection Agency (EPA) unveiled 20150731_CleanPowerPlanits long-anticipated Clean Power Plan—the most ambitious action of its kind to combat climate change and promote energy efficiency across the country.
+Today marks a historic moment, as the Environmental Protection Agency (EPA) unveiled its long-anticipated Clean Power Plan—the most ambitious action of its kind to combat climate change and promote energy efficiency across the country.

 The plan’s nationwide goal is to help cut carbon pollution from power plants by 32 percent by 2030.
 The rule encourages states to meet individual targets by improving coal plant efficiency, increasing the use of “backup” natural gas plants when electricity demand is highest, and expanding renewable energy use.